-- After receiving the eligibility e-mail from Workplace Learning, you will be required to submit your learning proposal via MyUMUC by the date specified in the e-mail notification.
+- After receiving the eligibility e-mail, you will need to submit your learning proposal via the Workplace Learning page on MyUMUC by the date specified in the e-mail notification.

 - A faculty member from the relevant discipline will review your learning proposal to ensure it constitutes upper-level college learning.
 Once approved, you will be assigned to a faculty mentor and given permission to register for Workplace Learning.

 - Workplace Learning sessions typically last 15 weeks, during which you will complete the project tasks outlined in your learning proposal and academic assignments from your faculty mentor.